Early-Modern-OCR/ImprintDB/README.md

 # ImprintDB
-A database of early modern printers and sellers culled from the eMOP source documents
+Printer, Seller, and location information culled from the imprint lines of the entire eMOP dataset.
+These XML files (EEBO and ECCO separately) contain only those entries for which we have an ESTC number.